Application Guide

 🎯 Who American Musicological Society Inc. Is Looking For

-- A detail-oriented researcher with experience in academic publishing workflows, particularly comfortable navigating systems like Scholastica or similar manuscript submission platforms
+- Has experience with academic publishing workflows, particularly using submission systems like Scholastica, Editorial Manager, or similar platforms

 📝 Tips for Applying to American Musicological Society Inc.